 Along with a revised edition of Child at the Centre, this document forms the third part of How good is our school?
 The Journey to Excellence.

 The aim of this publication is to help schools to evaluate the quality of its education, based around a set of quality indicators.

-Document presenting estimates of the proportion and number of children, working age adults and pensioners living in low income households in Scotland.
-It also reports progress made towards hitting UK and Scottish Government targets on reducing poverty.
+Publication providing annual estimates of the proportion and number of children, working age adults and pensioners living in low income households in Scotland and the distribution of household income across Scotland.